AlekEagle/cumulonimbus-frontend/PRIVACY.md

 ## Contact

-If you have any questions please contact Us at <contact@alekeagle.com>.
+If You have any questions please contact Us at <contact@alekeagle.com>.